 Cities willing to transform the urban mobility within their communities will face various challenges during the implementation process.
 All in all, it can be difficult to attain a more balanced approach to the use of public space as well as to redesign space from for example car parking to bike parking or adding charging infrastructure.

 Besides, people in charge often face a lack of time needed to convince the stakeholders and to break the silos (including city departments or public transport operators).
 In big cities, too many partners offering a lot of options can increase operational complexities while in small cities, too few partners can make the situation complicated due to a lack of options.
 Problems with the accessibility in mobility stations as well as having to deal with the lack of a suitable infrastructure for the adoption of E-mobility (i.e. fast charging infrastructure) do also come along.
 Besides, there could be a lack of regulations related to new dockless bike sharing approaches.
 Legal aspects like the ownership of mobility stations, a fair distribution of space, and the fact that regulations and incentives are not available in all European countries may also cause problems.

-Moreover, public financing can be guilty of prescribing too much, for instance when it comes to complex procurement procedures.
+Moreover, public administration too many requirements, for instance when it comes to complex procurement procedures.
 To that must be added that public transportation is often handled on a regional level, with limited control for cities by jurisdictional issues.

-Additionally, there is a lack of business models for private companies making a charging infrastructure accessible on their private premises.
-Sometimes, there are also no legal regulation for electrical energy reselling (like in Spain).
-To achieve social acceptance among citizens and drivers, they have to change their behaviour, while retailers and inhabitants have to deal with the effects.
+Additionally, there is a lack of business models for private companies making charging infrastructure available on their private premises.
+Often, there is also no legal regulation for electrical energy reselling (this is the case in many European countries).Other challenges may arise due to a limited availability of options for electric commercial vehicles on the market.